 What’s so special about a standing vote?
 Have you ever heard of a Senate public bill?
 Why is the word “stand” called out during Senate sittings?

-Senate procedure can sometimes seem a little bit intimidating, but fear not — the short videos and tiles below provide a parliamentary primer on the Red Chamber so you can understand exactly what’s going on.
+Senate procedure can sometimes seem a little bit intimidating, but fear not — the short videos below provide a parliamentary primer on the Red Chamber so you can understand exactly what’s going on.

 Welcome to our series: The Senate Explained in Under a Minute.

 The entire Senate sits as a committee so that all senators can participate in the study of urgent legislation, hear from people nominated for senior public positions (like the Commissioner of Official Languages) or hear testimony from a minister or expert witness.

-Government Business This includes bills, motions and inquiries initiated by the government.
+Government Business includes bills, motions and inquiries initiated by the government.
 Government business has priority in the Senate.
 Government business generally originates in the House of Commons but most government legislation can start in the Senate as well.

 All items before the Senate that are not government business.
 This includes legislation proposed by individual senators (Senate public bills) and legislation proposed by individual members of the House of Commons (private members’ bills).